vanillaSlice/TimestampMicroservice/README.md

     gradle clean assemble
     ```

-   If you don't have Gradle installed locally and are running on a Unix-like platform such as Linux or Mac OS X, run:
+   If you don't have Gradle installed locally and are running on a Unix-like platform such as Linux or macOS, run:

     ```
     ./gradlew clean assemble